 Modern tribal tattoos pay homage to the oldest tattoo style from ancient times.
 Typically, black and gray in color, tribal tattoos often feature symmetry and geometric designs.
 A good artist will take extra care with placement of tribal designs and has a delicate hand when it comes to highlighting the details of the often larger pieces.

 Interested in investing in a tattoo & body piercing insurance policy that is as versatile as your portfolio?
-At Marine Agency Insurance, we’ve been providing insurance coverage to tattoo artists and shop owners since 1990.
-Call 800-763-4775 or visit our team online today to explore our coverage options and make the switch to a more comprehensive insurance policy today!
+At Marine Agency Insurance, we’ve been providing cosmetic tattoo insurance coverage to tattoo artists and shop owners since 1990.
+Call (877) 959-1197 or visit our team online today to explore our tattoo artist insurance coverage options.
+Make the switch to a more comprehensive tattoo liability insurance policy today!